UB-Mannheim/MBI-KG/code/README_code.md

 ## Code availability statement

-The codes for data structuring used in this project are openly available under MIT license.
+The codes for data structuring, upload and semantification, used in this project are openly available under MIT license.